ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Path to the system directory containing :term:`MERRA2` aerosol climatology files.
 Only used if running with a physics suite that uses Thompson microphysics.

 ``FIXlut``: (Default: "")
    Path to the system directory containing the lookup tables for optics properties.
+Only used if running with a physics suite that uses Thompson microphysics.

 ``FIXorg``: (Default: "")
    Path to the system directory containing static orography data (used by the ``make_orog`` task).
 Can be the same as ``FIXgsm``.